 Florida homeowners even have the means to reduce their property tax rate simply by appealing to their county assessor.
 Residents can ask to have the assessed value of their home lowered, which will also lower what they owe in taxes since the tax is calculated by multiplying the home's value by the current tax rate.

-Income Taxes in Florida
+Florida Retirement Income Taxes

 While moving to Florida won’t save anyone from having to pay federal income taxes, a state income tax is not only non-existent, it’s prohibited by the state constitution.
 This puts a lot of money back into the pockets of residents.
 Also, the tax on intangibles, such as investments, was repealed in 2007, leaving residents free from that tax burden as well.